 How many species contain a given reaction in their metabolism, which we call popularity, represents how universally it is demanded.
-The functions executed by some reactions can be crucial for most species, and thus the reactions should be very popular, but others may be so only for few species in special circumstances.
-Therefore a difference in reactions' popularity may not be strange nor surprising.
-Yet, as noted in ~\cite{Kim:2015aa} and will be investigated in details here, the distribution of the reaction popularity exhibits a remarkable characteristics - it follows a power-law distribution with the exponent close to one.
-This suggests that the reaction popularity is more broadly distributed than expected by chance and that it may be determined in a principled way, either intrinsically by its biochemical importance for life on earth, or extrinsically, built up over time contingent upon randomness.
-A plausible model reproducing this empirical finding will advance our understanding of the organizational principles of the cellular metabolism.
+Some reactions execute crucial functions for most species and thus should be very popular, but others may be so only for a few species in special habitats.
+Therefore a difference in reactions' popularity may not be strange or surprising.
+Yet, as noted in ~\cite{Kim:2015aa} and will be investigated in detail here, the distribution of the reaction popularity exhibits a remarkable characteristics: it follows a power-law distribution with the exponent close to 1.
+This suggests that the reaction popularity is more broadly distributed than expected by chance and that, more importantly, it may be determined in a principled way---for instance, intrinsically by its biochemical importance for life on earth or extrinsically built up over time under randomness.
+A plausible model that can reproduce this empirical finding can advance our understanding of the organizational principles of the cellular metabolism.